 • Response time target: Under 2 seconds.
 Anything over 5 seconds risks session timeout on some networks.

 • Horizontal scaling: Run multiple server instances behind a load balancer.
-Use Redis for shared session state.
+Use Redis for shared session state so any instance can handle any request.

 • Database optimization: Cache frequently accessed data (account balances, user profiles).
 Avoid database queries that take more than 500ms.

 • Monitoring: Track session completion rates, average response times, and error rates per carrier.
-Use Kova IQ for real-time analytics across your communication channels.
+Drop-offs at specific menu levels reveal UX problems.

 What to Build Next